 Problem Possible Cause Possible Solution 12-volt equipment does not function.
 Accessory battery master disconnect switch is in the "OFF" position.
 Turn the switch to the "ON" position.
+Main-One or Main-Two circuit breaker on the Safety Breaker Panel is "OFF."
+Turn both circuit breakers "ON."
 DC Main circuit breaker on the DC Control Center is "OFF."
 Turn both circuit breakers "ON."
-System DC Main circuit breaker on the Bridge Breaker Panel is "OFF."
+Main circuit breaker on the DC Control Center is "OFF."
 Turn both circuit breakers "ON."
 Battery is weak or dead.
-Start the engines or activate the engine/"house" battery charger.
+Start the engines or activate the appropriate battery charger.
 Individual 12-volt component does not function.
-Circuit breaker for that component is "OFF".
+Circuit breaker for that component is "OFF" or tripped.
 Switch the circuit breaker for that component "ON.
 Battery is weak or dead.
-Start the engines or activate the engine/"house" battery charger.
+Start the engines or activate the appropriate battery charger.
 A wire within the 12-volt system is loose or disconnected.
 Locate and repair the wire.
 Cabin lights do not come on or are dim.
 The appropriate circuit breaker(s) on the DC Control Center is "OFF."
 Switch circuit breaker(s) "ON."
 Battery is weak or dead.
-Start the engines or activate the engine/"house" battery charger.
+Start the engines or activate the engine/accessory battery charger.
 One or more light bulbs are burned out.
 Replace light bulb(s).
 Battery does not hold a charge.
 Battery failed.
 Replace with a new battery.
 Engine is running and voltmeter does not indicate adequate voltage.
 Engine alternator belt is loose.
 Refer to engine OEM information to tighten the belt.